Convert PNM to SIXEL

 The SIXEL, or "six pixels", is a bitmap graphics format created by Digital Equipment Corporation (DEC) for their terminals and printers.
 Initially designed for DEC dot matrix printers like the LA50, it enabled the efficient transfer of bitmap graphics using a series of ASCII characters.
 Each character represents a 6-pixel high row, making it suitable for 7-bit serial communication.
 This format was later adapted for modern terminal emulators, extending its utility beyond its original scope.

-You will be redirected to the download page to see the conversion status and download your SIXEL file.
+You will be redirected to the download page to obtain the SIXEL image.